 Professional meetings and conferences, to attend or organize, provided that the purpose is not the promotion of tourism in Cuba.
 For attending such a meeting or conference, the purpose directly relates to the traveler's profession, professional background, or area of expertise, including area of graduate-level full-time study.
 For organizing such a meeting or conference on behalf of an entity, either the traveler's profession must be related to the organization of such meeting or conference, or the traveler must be an employee or contractor of an entity that is organizing the meeting or conference.
 The traveler cannot engage in recreational travel, tourist travel, or travel in pursuit of a hobby.
-The traveler's schedule http://www.treasury.gov/resource-center/sanctions/Programs/Documents/cuba_faqs_new.pdf, and Guidance Regarding Travel Between the United States and Cuba, updated October 14, 2016, at https://www.treasury.gov/resource-center/sanctions/Programs/Documents/guidance_cuba_travel.pdf.
+The traveler's schedule cannot include free time or recreation in excess of that consistent with a fulltime schedule of attendance at, or organization of, professional meetings or conferences (31 C.F.R.
+515.564).